 We must learn and then teach our children that niceness does not equal goodness.Gavin de Becker, the Gift of Fear

-This is a lesson that I feel a lot of parents skip out on.
+It’s a lesson that I feel many parents skip out on as they do their jobs.
 It doesn’t matter if your child is male or female, or whatever their chosen gender is.
 The world is inherently not good, no matter how much I want to think otherwise.
 You cannot shield them from that, and you cripple them if you do.
 Plain and simple.
 You need to give them the critical thinking skills to challenge the nice and reveal the no-goodness of whatever they’re facing.

 You are an animal of nature, fully endowed with hearing, sight, intellect, and dangerous defenses.
 You are not easy prey, so don’t act like you are.Gavin de Becker, the Gift of Fear

-This one goes hand in hand with the previous quote too, I think.
-We can argue that the world is not good, therefore we should be instinctively prepared to handle the ugliness.
-But if we’re not given the tools, where do we learn them?
+This one goes hand in hand with the previous quote, too, I think.
+We can argue that the world is not good.
+Therefore we should be instinctively prepared to handle the horror.
+But if we don’t have the tools, where do we learn them?

-From within.
-It’s literally as simple as that.
+It’s as simple as understanding that it comes from within.
 You could even view this from a biological level.
-You’ve made it this far in life and you’re doing okay.
-Constant vigilance will serve you if you start practicing it now.
+You’ve made it this far in life, and you’re doing okay.
+However, constant vigilance will serve you if you start practicing it now.

 We are at a point in our evolution where life is less about predicting risks and more about controlling them.Gavin de Becker, the Gift of Fear

-We always say our generation (whatever yours happens to be) is the best and everything that came before was crap, and everything that came after is going to be crap.
+We always say our generation (whatever yours happens to be) is the best, and everything that came before was crap, and everything that came after is going to be crap.
 This one stood out to me because we have advanced quickly as a society.
-Culturally, spiritually, financially, emotionally, and every other -ly you can think of.
+Culturally, spiritually, financially, emotionally, and every other –ly you can think of here.

-De Becker makes his study of fear relatable by bringing forth a lot of situations that we might find ourselves in – relationships with lovers, in a workplace, or even with ourselves.
+De Becker makes his study of fear relatable by bringing forth many situations that we might find ourselves in – relationships with lovers, in a workplace, or even with ourselves.
 He does temper it a bit by recalling the serial killers and movie stars that he’s worked with over the years.
-At the end of the day, we’re all the same.
+But we’re all the same.

-One of my greatest weaknesses is worrying about finite issues.
+One of my most significant weaknesses is worrying about finite issues.

 Worry is a way to avoid change; when we worry, we don’t do anything about the matter.Gavin de Becker, the Gift of Fear

 I’m trying to recognize these thoughts and follow through on them.
-I’m in my late 30s (ugh, don’t remind me), and I’m not finished learning.
-This is something that I work on constantly, and if we’re to advance as a society, everyone else should too.
+I’m in my late 30s (ugh, don’t remind me), and I don’t think I’ll ever quit learning.
+My education is something that I work on constantly, and if we’re to advance as a society, everyone else should too.
 We’re in the same storm, just different boats.

-This was a worthwhile read.
-No one who reads it will be unable to take something with them when they’re done.
-It just can’t be done, that’s how good of a read it is.
-It’s simple, doesn’t beat you over the head with jargon, and highly relatable in many ways.
+This book was a worthwhile read.
+No one who reads it will be unable to take something with them.
+It just can’t be done; that’s how good of a read it is.
+It’s simple, doesn’t beat you over the head with jargon, and is highly relatable in many ways.